EvandroLG/array.lua/README.md

 one) to an end index with a default value passed by parameter.

 * array.<code>remove(object:table, callback:function):table</code><br />
-Removes all elements from table that `callback` returns thruthy for and returns a new table with the removed elements
+Removes all elements from table that `callback` returns truthy for and returns a new table with the removed elements